Registration and Competition Requirements for Lei Tai (Full Contact Fighting)

-- Complete a Registration Form via online registration or paper form ( Click HERE to register online )no later than 1 week prior to Weigh-In.
+- Complete a 2020 Registration Form via online registration or paper form by July 1, 2020.

-- Submit a Lei Tai Waiver Form.( Click here to download the Waiver ) You may submit the waiver in advance or at the official Weigh-In.
+- Complete a 2020 Lei Tai Waiver Form.(Click here to download the Waiver [2020 Lei Tai Waiver Form (PDF)] ) Bring the completed waiver to the official weigh-In.

-- Comply with Documentation Requirements (see detailed below).
+- Comply with 2020 Lei Tai Documentation Requirements (see details below).

-- Comply with Medical Requirements (see detailed below).
+- Comply with 2020 Lei Tai Medical Requirements (see details below).

-- Comply with Equipment Requirements (see detailed below).
+- Comply with 2020 Lei Tai Equipment Requirements (link to page).

 - If you have any questions, please contact us at firstname.lastname@example.org